tox-dev/tox-uv/README.md

 run environments with uv.

 Note: currently we haven't implemented uv support for packaging environments, so only your run tox environments will use uv.

-Also, uv does not have at the moment a `pip freeze/list` like feature, so we still install pip into the environment to perform this operation via pip.
+## Configuration

+### uv_seed

+This flag controls if the created virtual environment injects pip/setuptools/wheel into the created virtual environment or not.
+By default, is off.